aaronparker/aaronparker.github.io/_posts/2019-06-18-user-experience-virtualzation-intune.md

 categories: [Microsoft]
 comments: true
 related_posts:
-  - _posts/2019-06-18-user-experience-virtualzation-intune.md
+  - _posts/2019-06-18-user-experience-virtualization-intune.md
 ---
+Since this article was written, Microsoft has enabled Proactive Remediations and the Settings Catalog in Endpoint Manager.
+This means that a scheduled task is no longer required, and  User Experience Virtualization can be configured directly via policy.
+For an update approach to this implementation, see the new scripts here: [User Experience Virtualization scripts](https://github.com/aaronparker/intune/tree/main/Uev).
+{:.note title="Update"}

 * this unordered seed list will be replaced by the toc {:toc}

-On the modern Windows 10 desktop with Office 365 and Azure AD Premium, application preferences are roamed by two components - the Office 2013+ desktop applications [roam settings when used with Office 365](https://docs.microsoft.com/en-us/previous-versions/office/office-2013-resource-kit/jj733593\(v=office.15\)#roaming-settings-for-office-2013) and when enabled, Enterprise State Roaming [synchronises specific settings](https://docs.microsoft.com/en-us/azure/active-directory/devices/enterprise-state-roaming-windows-settings-reference).
+On the modern Windows 10/11 desktop with Office 365 and Azure AD Premium, application preferences are roamed by two components - the Office 2013+ / Microsoft 365 desktop applications [roam settings when used with Office 365](https://docs.microsoft.com/en-us/previous-versions/office/office-2013-resource-kit/jj733593\(v=office.15\)#roaming-settings-for-office-2013) and when enabled, Enterprise State Roaming [synchronises specific settings](https://docs.microsoft.com/en-us/azure/active-directory/devices/enterprise-state-roaming-windows-settings-reference).

 Before you ask - yes, [User Experience Virtualization](https://docs.microsoft.com/en-us/windows/configuration/ue-v/uev-for-windows) is still a thing.
 UE-V is a component of Windows 10 Enterprise that can roam a user's application preferences across desktops.
 UE-V works by defining user profile locations specific to an application and importing and exporting those settings into and out of the profile at login /logout or application launch / close.

 ## Why

-User-driven device provisioning can make a Windows 10 PC, provisioned via Windows Autopilot, ready for the user in about an hour.
+User-driven device provisioning can make a Windows PC, provisioned via Windows Autopilot, ready for the user in about an hour.
 This includes their applications, and preferences I've covered above.

 When a user signs into a new PC, their key Windows and Office settings will sync, but not preferences for any application that Enterprise State Roaming does not manage.